Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 **Observing the Environment**

 The Agent sends the information we collect to the Brain, which uses it to make a decision.
-When you train the agent using the PPO training algorithm (or use a trained PPO model), the data is fed into a neural network as a feature vector.
+When you train the agent (or use a trained model), the data is fed into a neural network as a feature vector.
 For an agent to successfully learn a task, we need to provide the correct information.
 A good rule of thumb for deciding what information to collect is to consider what you would need to calculate an analytical solution to the problem.

 In our case, the information our agent collects includes: